ahabra/jshelper/README.md

 ## Introduction
 There is a set of functions that I used to recreate on most JS web programming projects.
-This library organizses these functions and provides better test coverage.
+This library organizes these functions and provides better test coverage.
 These functions can be grouped into these categories:
 * Object functions: like check data type, travers object/array content, or deep equality check.
 * String functions: like indexOf, startsWith, endsWith, all with case sensitivity control.
-  Also there is a quick template replace function.
+  Also, there is a quick template replace function.
 * DOM functions: find element by id or selector, simple attribute access, create and add element, and remove elements.

 ## Install